atabas/atabas.github.io/_posts/2021-05-03-reading-a-velocity-of-being.markdown

 > In the years following the prophet's death, his followers built an empire where they contributed to every branch of knowledge, from algebra to optics and medicine to music.
 Countless things we have today would not exist without their contributions; that includes space stations, glasses, aspirin, your iPad.

 > They were able to do this because they were inspired to seek out the power that comes with being able to read.
 You deserve the same power, to have your your imagination unleashed and be carried across the galaxy in the space of a sentence.
 Read !
-Whether your path is to build an empire or to find the lifelong companionship of music, evers path is possible with that power.
-It all begins with one word; the same word that was deli-Vere to an ancient prophet on the wings of an archangel.
+Whether your path is to build an empire or to find the lifelong companionship of music, every path is possible with that power.
+It all begins with one word; the same word that was delivered to an ancient prophet on the wings of an archangel.

 ~ Mohammed Fairouz